Ksenia25/blockchain_shell/README.md

 Executable "geth" must be installed in your system (for example from Ethereum Wallet).

-"Geth" can be run in two ways: - when Ethereum Wallet starts
+"Geth" can be run in two ways:
+- when Ethereum Wallet start
 - if you use the next command: geth --testnet --ws --fast

 Executable file "geth" must be shown in variable "PATH".